jerryz123/powder/deliverables/proposal/index.md

 % Animating Explosions with an Incompressible Fluid Model
 % CS 184 Final Project Proposal
-% Jackson Wen, Hankun Zhao
+% Yujie Wen, Hankun Zhao

 # Summary
 We plan to simulate explosions using an incompressible fluid model.
 We hope to create a sandbox environment which simulates interactions between combustible fuel particles, static objects, the atmosphere, and the environment temperature.